-The recipient is chosen annually by the Chancellor on the basis of nomination of the University Research Council.
+The recipient is chosen annually by the Chancellor in consultation with the Provost, on the basis of nomination of the Faculty Research Awards Review Committee.
 The competition is University-wide.
-The prize consists of \$5,000 and an engraved pewter julep cup, and the winner's name added to a silver bowl following a famous design by Paul Revere.
+The prize consists of \$10,000 and an engraved pewter julep cup, and the winner's name added to a silver bowl following a famous design by Paul Revere.
 The recipient keeps the bowl for a year.
-Announcement is made during the fall meeting of the Board of Trust.
+Announcement is made during the Fall Faculty Assembly.